Speak to a local memory care advisor 24/7: (888) 595-9951

 One Kalakaua Senior Living

-One Kalakaua Senior Living excels at providing dementia care services in Oahu county, Hawaii.
-It can accommodate no more than 220 older adults.
-One Kalakaua Senior Living provides luxurious amenities that include independence-focused care, 24/7 toileting assistance and puzzles and other memory care activities to any seniors who reside in Makiki, HI and nearby areas.
+One Kalakaua Senior Living specializes in providing Alzheimer’s care in Oahu county, Hawaii.
+It can accommodate no more than 220 seniors.
+One Kalakaua Senior Living provides luxury amenities that include individual care plans, pet therapy and activities and programs that lower anxiety to any dementia sufferers who reside in Makiki, HI and nearby areas.
 One Kalakaua Senior Living is located at 1314 Kalakaua Avenue, 96826 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

 The Plazat At Waikiki